Pearl Bowser: Career

-In the 1980s, Bowser received a grant from the Ford Foundation to travel around the United States and “collect oral histories from individuals in Oscar Micheaux's orbit, loosely following the route he would have travelled decades earlier”.
+In the 1980s, Bowser received a grant from the Ford Foundation to travel around the United States and "collect oral histories from individuals in Oscar Micheaux's orbit, loosely following the route he would have travelled decades earlier".
 This including cities in Virginia, Tennessee, and Mississippi.
 It was through this research that she became a prominent figure in the Black independent film industry, because as she was traveling, she was showing films by independent Black filmmakers.

 Despite all her experience and knowledge surrounding the film industry, Bowser did not make her directorial debut until the 1990s.
-Her first documentary film, Midnight Ramble, looks at African Americans roles and relationships to Hollywood movies from 1910 to the 1950s.
+Her first documentary film, Midnight Ramble, looks at African American roles and relationships to Hollywood movies from 1910 to the 1950s.
 After releasing this documentary, Bowser founded and directed the Chamba Educational Film Services, a film distribution company that specialized in distributing films by African American filmmakers.
 In the early 1980s, she renamed her company/collection as African Diaspora Images, a collection of historical and contemporary films documenting Black film history.

+Bowser died in Brooklyn, New York, on September 14, 2023, at the age of 92.